Showing posts with label russellville. Show all posts

 We saw rugged mountains with towering forests along Highway 247.
 The trees were green with a hint of yellow and orange, not quite ready for autumn.

-We had to wait several minutes because a large road machine was digging in the ground, doing some kind of road construction.
+We had to wait several minutes because a large road machine was digging, doing some kind of road construction.
 We also passed several log trucks and several horse trailers; there must have been a horse show nearby.

 Road Construction